 Upon qualifying for the program, you will complete a confidential Reader Profile to let us know your reading preferences and style.
 You can choose exactly what you want by checking it out online, or you may select the genre you like and a volunteer will select materials that match your tastes.
 The materials will be checked out by library staff to your library card.

-A volunteer from your closest branch will deliver materials right to your door, at no cost.
-Homebound delivery volunteers are carefully screened for your privacy and safety.
+A volunteer from your closest library will deliver materials right to your door, at no cost.
+This can take up to few weeks to get started because a volunteer is recruited from your community to deliver these materials to you and our Homebound delivery volunteers are carefully screened for your privacy and safety.
 At your doorstep, the volunteer will hand you the new materials, and collect your old materials to return to the library on your behalf.

-Contact the Branch Volunteer Coordinator at each library to discuss your needs:
+Contact the Volunteer Coordinator at your closest library to discuss your needs:

-- Castle Pines and Lone Tree Branch Volunteer Coordinator – Teresa LeFevre
+- Castle Pines and Lone Tree Libraries Volunteer Coordinator – Teresa LeFevre

-- James H. LaRue (Highlands Ranch) Branch Volunteer Coordinator – Kim McClintock
+- James H. LaRue Library (Highlands Ranch) Volunteer Coordinator – Kim McClintock

-- Parker Branch Volunteer Coordinator – Sylvia Wilkinson
+- Parker Library Volunteer Coordinator – Sylvia Wilkinson

-- Philip S. Miller Branch and Louviers Volunteer Coordinator – Andrea Spronk
+- Philip S. Miller Library (Castle Rock) and Louviers Volunteer Coordinator – Jennifer Rawson

-- Roxborough Branch Volunteer Coordinator – Kim McClintock
+- Roxborough Library Volunteer Contact – Molly Frauenhoff

 The coordinator will work with you to determine if you qualify for the program, then will mail you the forms to get started.
 After we receive your completed application and a volunteer is identified in your area, the volunteer will work with you to make arrangements for your first delivery.